atomaszewicz/Bond/RStudio/Analysis.md

 <sup> [12] </sup>:
 The 209 titles are 'recent' as of October 2015, when the article was written.

+<sup> [14]</sup>:
+[For example](https://en.wikipedia.org/wiki/George_Lazenby#Leaving_Bond) is George Lazenby who quit said: "prior to the release of the film, Lazenby announced that he no longer wished to play the role of James Bond, saying, '[The Producers] made me feel like I was mindless.
+They disregarded everything I suggested simply because I hadn't been in the film business like them for about a thousand years.' "

 # Plot Code